 - If you kill or observe a severely emaciated (very skinny) deer or a deer that is obviously sick, or a deer with an ear tag, contact the WV DNR Wildlife Resources Section office nearest you. - Do not feed or bait deer.
 These practices concentrate deer, increase the likelihood of spread of any disease present in the deer herd, and may introduce foreign contaminates via the feed or bait. - Harvest adequate numbers of antlerless deer to maintain deer populations in balance with natural food supplies.
 A deer population in balance with available habitat is healthier and less likely to spread diseases. - Avoid using natural deer urine based lures in the environment and do not place these urine lures on the ground or on vegetation where deer can reach them. - If you hunt deer or elk out of state bring back only boned out meat or quarters and thoroughly cleaned skull plates and antlers.
-This applies to all CWD-positive states, except for VA, MD, OH and PA where it applies only to the state designated CWD containment area or CWD disease management areas. - If you hunt in Berkeley, Hampshire, Hardy, Mineral, or Morgan counties, see special regulations regarding carcass transport and disposal.
-Also, please cooperate with WVDNR requests for information and samples needed for CWD testing (see page 14 for testing locations). - If you kill a cervid (deer, elk, etc.) out of state in a fenced enclosure only boned out meat or quarters and thoroughly cleaned skull plates and antlers may be transported into the state.
+This applies to all CWD-positive states, except for VA, MD, OH and PA where it applies only to the state designated CWD containment area or CWD disease management areas. - If you hunt in Berkeley, Hampshire, Hardy, Mineral, or Morgan counties, see special regulations regarding carcass transport and disposal (page 13).
+Disposal of carcass waste by double-bagging and landfill is preferred if the animal is not quartered in the field.
+Do not dispose of carcass waste by dumping where other deer may come in contact with it. - If you kill a cervid (deer, elk, etc.) out of state in a fenced enclosure only boned out meat or quarters and thoroughly cleaned skull plates and antlers may be transported into the state.